 As an undergraduate, I studied International Relations and, accordingly, was a firm believer in the role of the UN in international governance.
 I had always wanted to tour United Nations Headquarters in New York City and, to be quite honest, my absolute dream career would have been at the United Nations working on international environmental law issues.

 Life had different plans for me, however, and I quit practicing law when Katie was a baby and didn't even set foot in New York City until many years later.
 As much as I wanted to tour the UN, it wasn't even a possibility on our first couple of family trips to New York because of Emma's age but I always knew that someday I was going to see the General Assembly Hall.

-On a March 2011 trip to New York City, I decided that it was time for our family to pay a visit to the UN.
+On a spring break trip to New York City, I decided that it was time for our family to pay a visit to the UN.
 Emma was 7.5 and I rationalized that even if she didn't enjoy the tour per se that I could count on her not to be disruptive.
 Also in my favour was the fact that Emma is fascinated by geographical facts about countries and recognizes far more national flags than I ever could.
 I felt fairly certain that I could pique her interest by playing up the fact that so many of the countries of the world that she is fascinated by were members of the United Nations.